 “No,” I wheezed.
 “You said… no cops…”

-Torn between his goal and the oncoming squad Dr. Vortex was forced to make a rash decision.
-He leaned close, grabbed a fistful of hair and twisted it until our eyes met.
+Torn between his work and the oncoming squad Dr. Vortex rushed the boil to a decision.
+He grabbed a fistful of my hair and twisted it until our eyes met.
 “Know that whatever happens is on your head!”

-Maybe I should have been thankful that he blinked out of sight.
-There were only a few minutes to make my escape.
-Cold iron clasped to my wrists, and the machine continued to drain my power; that wasn’t going to stop me from trying.
-I pulled my arms until the joints were about to pop, and pulled some more.
-Come on, Glimmer Girl.
-This is your chance!
+I should have been thankful when blinked out of sight.
+With only few minutes in my favor I could make my escape.
+Cold iron clasped to my wrists, and the machine drained my power.
+That wouldn’t stop me from trying.
+I wrenched my arms until the joints near popped, and pulled some more.

-The clang of metal from the darkness, followed by the sound of grinding.
+Metal clanged in the darkness and was followed by the sound of grinding.
 Something stirred, though I couldn’t make out what.
 Was it the police?
 I pricked my ears to listen, but their sirens were still too far.

 “Who’s there?”
 I said.
 “I’ve got… finger guns, and I’m not afraid to use them!”

-The stranger poked her head into the light, and nursed a bright red fire axe she had no idea how to use.
-Of all the people willing to come to my rescue I should have known it would be Tanya Truman at the front of the line.
-Peering from the dark to scan the laboratory she was cautious to get too close.
-“He’s gone, right?”
+The stranger poked her head into the light.
+Shed nursed a bright red fire ax she had no idea how to use.
+Of all the people to come to my rescue I should have known Tanya Truman was front of the line.

 It hurt to smile, but so did everything else.
 “Don’t… worry.
 I’m only… bleeding… on the inside…”

-Before I could answer Tanya was scouring the benches in search of something, anything; a key, maybe?
+It was a rhetorical question.
+Tanya scoured the benches in search of something, anything.
 Not that there were any locks on Dr. Vortex’s machine.
-Letting me out alive was never on the cards for him.
+Letting me out alive was never on the cards.